robabrazado/adventofcode2024/README.md

 When part 2 came around, it felt like the right choice, since I had already baked in the concept of files as nodes instead of having to manage them at the block level.
 Even so, there's probably no reason I couldn't have done this with an array and just used indexes or something to do the traversals.
 But, whatever.
 It was fun, and it ended up working, even if it was a pain implementing the element inserts and shit like that that probably would have been easier just making the file/space object and using a List or so.
 So it goes.

 ** End spoilers **

+## The Day 12 Refactor
+Starting on day 10, I decided to take a few days break from Advent of Code, because I had fallen so far behind in my other work. :) By day 12, I'm definitely making progress catching up, and I had some extra time in the evening, so I just took care of the refactor I'd been meaning to do.
+The Day 7 Refactor took care of the dynamic class loading and the new way of consuming puzzle input that I wanted, but it originally enforced separate part 1 and part 2 solving methods on every puzzle, which wasn't always appropriate, plus it included a vestigial "test data" parameter being passed around that was unneeded.
+So this refactor corrects those issues.